carpentries/instructor-training/07-design.md

 and the outcomes of those summative assessments directly affect the teachers' pay and promotion.
-Green's *[Building a Better Teacher](http://www.amazon.com/Building-Better-Teacher-Teaching-Everyone/dp/0393351084/)* focus on measurement with little (usually no) help for improving Centralized, standardized testing is appealing (particularly to those with the power to set the tests), but as Scott pointed out in
+Green's *[Building a Better Teacher](http://www.amazon.com/Building-Better-Teacher-Teaching-Everyone/dp/0393351084/)* focus on measurement with little (usually no) help for improving centralized, standardized testing is appealing (particularly to those with the power to set the tests), but as Scott pointed out in
 *[Seeing Like a State](http://www.amazon.com/Seeing-like-State-Certain-Condition/dp/0300078153/)*, large organizations invariably prefer uniformity to productivity.